confluentinc/ksqldb-recipes/README.md

 2. Create a new subfolder for the new recipe, e.g. `docs/<industry>/<new-recipe-name>`
 3. Copy the contents of the [template](template) directory as the basis for your new recipe

-- index.md: explain the use case, why it matters, add a graphic if available
+- [template/index.md](index.md): explain the use case, why it matters, add a graphic if available
-- source.sql: SQL commands to create source connectors to pull from a real end system -- for ksqlDB-connect integration
+- [template/source.sql](source.sql): SQL commands to create source connectors to pull from a real end system -- for ksqlDB-connect integration
-- source.json: Json configuration to create source connectors to pull from a real end system
+- [template/source.json](source.json): Json configuration to create source connectors to pull from a real end system
-- manual.sql: SQL commands to insert mock data into Kafka topics (if real end system does not exist)
+- [template/manual.sql](manual.sql): SQL commands to insert mock data into Kafka topics (if real end system does not exist)
-- process.sql: this is the core of the recipe, the SQL commands that correspond to the event stream processing
+- [template/process.sql](process.sql): this is the core of the recipe, the SQL commands that correspond to the event stream processing
-- sink.sql: (optional) SQL commands to create sink connectors to push results to a real end system -- for ksqlDB-connect integration
+- [template/sink.sql](sink.sql): (optional) SQL commands to create sink connectors to push results to a real end system -- for ksqlDB-connect integration
-- sink.json: (optional) Json configuration to create sink connectors to pull from a real end system
+- [template/sink.json](sink.json): (optional) Json configuration to create sink connectors to pull from a real end system

 #### Build locally